roothide/Developer/README.md

  3. Build package for roothide

-    for those simple tweaks that don't use the file API to access jailbroken files,
+    for those simple tweaks that don't use the file API to access jailbreak files,

     just ```make THEOS_PACKAGE_SCHEME=roothide```